zerollzeng/tiny-tensorrt/README.md

-// you might need to do some pre-processing in input such as normalization, it depends on your model. trt.DataTransfer(input,0,True); // 0 for input index, you can get it from CreateEngine phase log output, True for copy input date to gpu trt.Forward();
+// you might need to do some pre-processing in input such as normalization, it depends on your model. trt.DataTransfer(input,0,True); // 0 for input index, you can get it from CreateEngine phase log output, True for copy input date to gpu

+//run model, it will read your input and run inference. and generate output. trt.Forward();

+//  get output.
-trt.DataTransfer(output, outputIndex, False) // False for copy output to memory, you can get outputIndex in CreateEngine phase
+trt.DataTransfer(output, outputIndex, False) // you can get outputIndex in CreateEngine phase
 // them you can do post processing in output
 ```